nathancrank/Sensible/readme.md

 Sensible makes it easy to design responsive, mobile-first websites.

 ## Requirements
-Requires SASS
+Requires SASS.
-Compass + Sassy Math required for sens-variable-sizing
+Compass + Sassy Math required for sens-variable-sizing.

 ## What is sens-variable-sizing?
 It's experimental.

 It automatically increases the base font-size in ems as the viewport widens.
+It follows the growth path provided by y=(cuberootx)/3, where y=font-size and x=viewport width.

 I'll explain what that means better at a later date.